-Preemptive Solutions provides a range of tools to protect apps and data from tampering, reverse engineering, and unauthorized monitoring.
-The Mayfield Village company helps large businesses and app developers across the country secure their mobile, cloud, and on-premises apps and effectively comply with privacy and security regulations.
+Preemptive Solutions provides a range of protection tools to help app developers secure products from a range of hacking risks that could result in tampering, probing, reverse engineering, and malware insertion.
+The Mayfield Village company helps mobile app companies mitigate hacking risks, protect valuable intellectual property, and comply with privacy regulations.

 Though Oklahoma is a major producer of natural gas, the state has one of the nation's fastest-growing biotech industries.
 Oklahoma is often ranked as one of the most business-friendly states, and Oklahoma City is growing its tech industry with greater attention to coding and developer training opportunities.
+State of the App Economy